+B.8.1.3.
 All lines that occur inside a figure have a beginning and an end which define their length.
 They are preceded and followed by part-loops.
-(Figure 9) With the exception of

-Family 3 figures and some figures in Family 7, the criterion for the length of lines within a figure states that they do not have to be of equal length.
+(Figure 9) With the exception of Family 3 figures and some figures in Family 7, the criterion for the length of lines within a figure states that they do not have to be of equal length.
 However, the corresponding attitude of vertical and 45 degree lines must be maintained long enough to allow judges to observe the angle and determine any deviations from the prescribed attitude.
 Varying the attitude whilst flying a vertical or 45 degree line must be downgraded by at least one (1) point per line.
 The same applies to deviations from a horizontal flightpath when judging horizontal lines.
 It is imperative that the judges become familiar with the specific criterion for the length of lines for each figure.
 For example, the lines in a "Humpty-bump" do not need to be of equal length, but all four lines in a "Square loop" must be of equal length.
 (Figure 10)

-B.8.1.2.
-Whenever any kind of roll is

-placed on an interior line (except when any type of roll follows a spin), the lengths of the two parts of the line before and after the roll must be equal.
+B.8.1.4.
+Whenever any kind of roll is placed on an interior line (except when any type of roll follows a spin), the lengths of the two parts of the line before and after the roll must be equal.
 Judges should take care to judge the symmetry of the length of lines in a figure using only the length of the lines and not by elapsed time taken to fly each segment.
 This difference in length versus elapsed time is most noticeable in figures where rolls are placed on up-lines.
 As the aircraft loses airspeed, the time it takes to fly a line after the roll will be greater than the time required to fly the line of the same length before the roll.

-B.8.1.3.
-If within a figure two or more lines must be of the same length, an observed variation is penalised by reducing the mark in the following manner: (Figures 11 & 12)

-- a) a visible variation 1 point deduction; - b) if the lengths vary by 1:2 2 point deduction - c) and so forth up to a 3 point deduction. - d) No line before or after roll, 4 point deduction.
+- B.8.1.5.
+If within a figure two or more lines must be of the same length, the basis for judging line length is the first line flown.
+An observed variation is penalised by reducing the mark in the following manner: (Figures 11 & 12) - a) a visible variation 1 point deduction - b) if the lengths vary by 1:2 2 points deduction - c) and so forth up to a 3 points deduction - d) No line before OR after roll, 4 points deduction